sous-chefs/firewalld/README.md

 - `interface`: (source) interface to apply rule (ie. `eth0`).
 - `dest_interface`: interface where packets may be destined to go
 - `redirect_port`: redirected port for rules with command `:redirect`
-- `logging`: may be added to enable logging for a particular rule. valid values are: `:connections`, `:packets`.
-In the ufw provider, `:connections` logs new connections while `:packets` logs all packets.

 ```ruby
 # open standard ssh port